jazzband/django-configurations/docs/values.rst

    :param environ: toggle for environment use
    :param environ_name: name of environment variable to look for
    :param environ_prefix: prefix to use when looking for environment variable
+   :param environ_required: wheter or not the value is required to be set as an environment variable
    :type environ: bool
    :type environ_name: capitalized string or None
    :type environ_prefix: capitalized string
+   :type environ_required: bool

    The ``default`` parameter is effectively the value the setting has right now in your ``settings.py``.